- Land Department

 Throughout the summer many race car events and derbies are held at the Itasca County Raceway on the north end of the fairgrounds.
 These events draw in many race enthusiasts from Itasca County and several neighboring counties.

 School activities have been held at the Fairgrounds Park over the past 60 years.
-The park is located between the Robert J. Elkington Middle School and the Grand Rapids Senior High School and Murphy Elementary is just a few blocks away.
+The park is located between the Robert J. Elkington Middle School and the Grand Rapids Senior High School is just a few blocks away.
 Because of the close proximity of the park to these schools, students use the park for in-school and after-school activities.

 The Minnesota DNR and several local ATV and Snowmobile Clubs host ATV and snowmobile safety programs at the Fairgrounds Park.
 These safety programs graduate many children each year, providing instruction in the safe operation of recreational vehicles.
 The Trailhead Building at the park is available for use as a training facility.
 The open space on the grounds works well for the field practice portion of safety training.